 It’s Really A Three Day Celebration

 Day of the Dead is more than just a one-day celebration.
-The official days are October 31st through November 2nd, but the celebrations can start weeks before and end a few days later depending on the region, town or family.
+The official days are October 31 through November 2nd, but the celebrations can start weeks before and end a few days later depending on the region, town, or family.
 Officially named All Hallows Eve, today October 31st is known as Halloween in several countries and the day that “living” children dress up in costumes and ask for candy.
-On the Catholic calendar, Nov 1st is known as All Saints’ Day.
-In Mexico, it’s also known as “el Dia de los Inocentes” or the day deceased children are honored and can rejoin your families.
+On the Catholic calendar, November 1st is known as All Saints’ Day.
+In Mexico, it’s also known as “el Dia de los Inocentes” or the day deceased children are honored and can rejoin their families.
 November 2nd is All Souls Day or Day of the Dead.
 Adults are honored and rejoin their families on this day.

 Dealing With Death

 Everyone deals with death differently.
 Some people choose to share their pain, and others tend to internalize their feelings.
 The Day of the Dead isn’t so much to mourn the deceased as it is to celebrate the life they had.
 Dia de los Muertos has been celebrated for thousands of years.
 It has evolved over the years and merged with some Christian beliefs, but it has never lost its true meaning.
 Do not fear death.
 Celebrate life.

 Disney Taught Me About Dia De Los Muertos